daryllxd/lifelong-learning/programming/style/clean-code.md

 Side effects are lies.
 Your function promises to do one thing, but it also does other hidden things.
 Sometimes it will make unexpected changes to the variables of its own class.
 Sometimes it will make them to the parameters passed into the function or to system glo- bals.
 In either case they are devious and damaging mistruths that often result in strange temporal couplings and order dependencies.

-The `checkPassword` function, by its name, says that it checks the password.
-The name does not imply that it initial- izes the session.
-So a caller who believes what the name of the function says runs the risk of erasing the existing session data when he or she decides to check the validity of the user.
+__The `checkPassword` function, by its name, says that it checks the password.
+The name does not imply that it initial- izes the session.__ So a caller who believes what the name of the function says runs the risk of erasing the existing session data when he or she decides to check the validity of the user.

-This side effect creates a temporal coupling.
-That is, checkPassword can only be called at certain times (in other words, when it is safe to initialize the session).
+__This side effect creates a temporal coupling.__ That is, checkPassword can only be called at certain times (in other words, when it is safe to initialize the session).
 If it is called out of order, session data may be inadvertently lost.
-Temporal couplings are con- fusing, especially when hidden as a side effect.
+Temporal couplings are confusing, especially when hidden as a side effect.
 If you must have a temporal coupling, you should make it clear in the name of the function.
-In this case we might rename the function checkPasswordAndInitializeSession, though that certainly violates “Do one thing.”
+In this case we might rename the function `checkPasswordAndInitializeSession`, though that certainly violates “Do one thing.”

 #### Output Arguments